philcifone/ansible/README.md

 ```

 This generates an encrypted password with your vault key using AES256 encryption.
 When creating a new password, enter the desired password after running the command and then press ctrl-d twice without pressing enter to exit and receive your encryption key.

-Be sure to pass the --ask-vault-pass option when using a playbook with a vault.

 #### lxc-start.yml